relaxdiego/python-based-operator/README.md

 ```

 NOTE: The address `localhost:32000` is the address of the microk8s registry
       addon that we enabled in the previous step.
+If you're not using microk8s,
+      just replace that address with either another registry address that you
+      have access to, or your Docker Hub username.

 #### Deploy the Operator